|

 Inlays

-Standard Le Voi inlays are pale green and black but customer's own designs and choices of inlay can usually be accommodated.
+Standard Le Voi inlays are a selection of black/white/brown (Mahogany) and other colours but customer's own designs and choices of inlay can usually be accommodated.

 Tailpieces

 Most players prefer the standard Selmer style tailpiece.
-This is made in solid brass with a plastic decorative plinth and the LV logo in relief.
+This is made in solid brass with an ebony decorative plinth.
 It accepts either ball or loop end strings.
-I can supply it nickel or gold plated to match the machine heads in either of these finishes.
+I can also supply it nickel or, if you wish, gold plated at extra expense, with matching machine heads in either of these finishes.

 Standard Selmer bridge in Ebony